coala/coAST/README.md

 under the Creative Commons Share-alike license 4.0. https://creativecommons.org/licenses/by-sa/4.0/

-Any code in this repository is to be released under the MIT license. https://opensource.org/licenses/MIT
+Any code in this repository is to be release under the MIT license. https://opensource.org/licenses/MIT